Focaccia Bread Recipe

 This post may contain affiliate links.
 Read my full disclosure policy.

-Learn to make focaccia, the simple Italian flatbread characterized by its dimpled surface and rich olive oil flavor.
+Learn to make focaccia, the simple Italian flatbread with its signature dimpled surface and rich olive oil flavor—it’s easier than you think!

 Pieces of focaccia on a cutting board.

-Adapted from Anne Burrell, this simple focaccia is topped with coarse salt and fresh rosemary, but other toppings can be added, such as thinly sliced tomatoes, olives, or grated cheese, to name just a few.
-Enjoy the bread warm out of the oven with pasta fagioli, bolognese or a big Italian salad.
+Adapted from Anne Burrell, this simple focaccia recipe is topped with coarse salt and fresh rosemary, but other toppings can be added, such as thinly sliced tomatoes, cherry tomatoes, olives, caramelized onions or Parmesan cheese, to name just a few.
+Enjoy the bread warm out of the oven with pasta fagioli, zuppa Toscana, bolognese, Italian wedding soup, or a big Italian salad.
 Leftovers make wonderful sandwiches.

 “Thanks for another hit Jenn!
-I made this for Christmas Eve and it paired perfectly with your classic lasagna.
-I’ll be making it again real soon since my group devoured it.”
+I made this for Christmas Eve and it paired perfectly with your classic lasagna.”

 Jo